 Sharjah consistently ranks among the safest cities globally, with very low crime rates.
 Violent crime is extremely rare.

 Extremely low crime rates, making it a very secure destination.
-Petty theft is uncommon.
+Petty theft is not usual.

-Intense heat (June-Sept) and occasional dust storms (shamals) are the main seasonal hazards.
+Intense heat (June-Sept) and occasional dust storms (shamals) are the main dangers of the season.